Create a family plan before disaster strikes

-Remember to include your grab and go file of important documents.
-Children can help by packing their own bag.
+Remember to include your grab-and-go file of important documents.
+Children can help by packing their own bags.
 Place the bag(s) in an easily accessible place and build this disaster emergency kit into your family plan.

 The key part of making your disaster plan work when you really need it is to practice it as a family.
 Plan a test run of the evacuation strategy, for example.
 Practice it until everyone can do it perfectly and revisit your plan often.
 Is the flood season is approaching?
 Take the opportunity to revisit your plan for floods and practice what to do as a family.

 Practice will allow your family to maximize their safety in the event of a disaster.